-The second part of the course given by Prof. Hugh Barnaby will focus on cumulative radiation effects on modern/emerging CMOS, which have made or will make their way into mainstream integrated circuits.
+The second part of the course, given by Prof. Hugh Barnaby, will focus on total ionizing dose radiation effects on modern/emerging CMOS, which have made or will make their way into mainstream integrated circuits.
 These advanced MOSFETs include ultra-thin body SOI (UTBSOI) devices (e.g., partially and fully depleted SOI); Fin-based Field Effect Transistors (FinFETs), and Gate All Around (GAA) Transistors.
 Recent investigations have shown some recognizable effects but also novel response characteristics that are unique to the very complex structural features, chemistry and material systems used in these advanced process nodes.
-The course will also review some of the less studied but important concerns encountered in MOSFETs and beyond CMOS transistors that are exposed to cumulative radiation dose such as displacement damage and enhanced low dose rate sensitivity.

-Part A - Basic Mechanisms of Total Ionizing Dose (Gaillardin)
+Part A - Basics of Total Ionizing Dose (TID) Effects (Gaillardin)